Hall of Fame Overview

 Phase 3 - Selection of Inductees

 The Electors Committee, made up of at least 70 individuals, consists of past Hall of Fame Inductees and industry professionals, appointed by the Management Committee.
-Between March and May of each year, the Electors Committee is vested with the responsibility of reviewing the entire Candidates List, and through a two (2) part voting process, the committee ultimately selects one (1) Artist inductee and one (1) Builder inductee.
+Between February and March of each year, the Electors Committee is vested with the responsibility of reviewing the entire Candidates List, and through a two (2) part voting process, the committee ultimately selects one (1) Artist Inductee and one (1) Builder Inductee.

 Electors will serve for life as long as they continue to and agree to participate.
 Electors failing to vote for two (2) consecutive years will automatically be considered incapacitated, and their name will be dropped from the committee.
 The Management Committee will consider reinstating these individuals to the Electors Committee upon written request.

 Electors must have participated actively in country music for at least ten (10) years and must merit respect and recognition for their accomplishments and/or knowledge in one or more aspect(s) of country music.

 The members of the Nominating Committee also serve on the Electors Committee.

 Members of the current or past CCMA Board of Directors may also serve on the Electors Committee (or Nominating Committee), if deemed worthy and appointed by the Management Committee.